-Star Wars VIII: ‘The Last Jedi’ Fan Theory On Rey’s Lineage Is Mindblowing
+‘Star Wars VIII: The Last Jedi’ Fan Theory On Rey’s Lineage Is Mindblowing

 The most popular one, of course, is that Rey is the long lost daughter of Obi-wan Kenobi.
 One key to this theory is Rey’s British accent.
 The only good guys in the Star Wars universe with British accents are Obi-Wan and Rey.
 There’s also the scenes where Rey is sneaking around Starkiller Base.
 These scenes are extremely reminiscent of Obi-Wan doing the same thing on board the Death Star.

 JJ Abrams, the director of The Force Awakens, said that Rey’s solitude is a key to her origin.
-That could point to how Obi-wan was introduced in A New Hope, as a hermit living alone in the wastes of Tattooine.
+That could point to how Obi-wan was introduced in A New Hope as a hermit living alone in the wastes of Tattooine.

-The way that Luke’s old lightsaber reacts to her leads many to believe that it means that Rey is another Skywalker; however, remember who gave Luke the lightsaber in A New Hope.
+The way that Luke’s old lightsaber reacts to her leads many to believe that it means that Rey is another Skywalker.
+However, remember who gave Luke the lightsaber in A New Hope.
 That was Obi-Wan Kenobi.
 As the new trilogy is closely mirroring the original trilogy, it would make a weird sense of closure to have the lightsaber returned to a Kenobi.

 Additionally, Obi-Wan was Luke’s original trainer.
 Now Luke has the chance to return the favor to a Kenobi by training Rey in the ways of the Jedi.
 Also, the name of the new movie, The Last Jedi, is also a key point.
 At the beginning of A New Hope, Obi-Wan Kenobi was the last Jedi.
 Perhaps now, at the end of Episode VIII, Rey will also inherit that mantle.